-I was so thrilled to be able to visit Crafting Live at Doncaster this weekend, even more so because this is the first full-scale craft exhibition I have been to. of course, I did mean to go and have a good luck around and enjoy the atmosphere rather than spending too much, however, I quickly realised that wasn’t going to happen.
+I was so thrilled to be able to visit Crafting Live at Doncaster in July 2016.
+Even more so because this was the first full-scale craft exhibition I have been to.
+Of course, I did mean to go and have a look around and enjoy the atmosphere rather than spending too much, however, I quickly realised that wasn’t going to happen.

-I then took a look at the Card-io stand, I have been collecting their stamps (mainly Christmassy ones) for about a year now but haven’t actually used any yet.
+I then took a look at the Card-io stand, I have been collecting their stamps (mainly Christmassy ones) for about a year now but haven’t used any yet.
 I think there is a good chance that will soon change, please feel free to remind me if I haven’t displayed any cards in the next couple of months.

 The next memorable stop was at the Creative Crafting World stand where Pollyanna Pickering was.
 Knowing her artwork is so well known far beyond the crafting world I was really honoured that she signed a disc for me and had a photo with me too.
 The disc I bought was the Winter’s Tale which features some beautiful wildlife in winter settings.

 This was the most important memory of the day.
 More than anything I purchased I got the chance to meet someone as outstanding as Pollyanna.
 At the time I couldn’t imagine she would pass away just two years later.
 You can read more about Pollyanna on her website.
 Thankfully her daughter is working hard to keep her memory and her work alive.